lsroka76/Z2S_Library/README.md

 [(ToC)](#table-of-contents)

 ## Installation
-1. You can download source code from this GitHub account and compile it by yourself or
+1. You can download source code from this GitHub account and compile it by yourself, or

-2. You can download binary files from latest release and upload to your device with your favorite ESP flashing software:
+2. you can download binary files from latest release and upload to your device with your favorite ESP flashing software:

    - Files labeled "merged" should be uploaded at address 0x0000 since they are complete ESP image - they will overwrite any data, nevertheless it's recommended to erase flash before upload,